 From primary school, SDFAS promotes an attitude of responsibility in the use of computer and interactive tools.
 The program is organized according B2i Certificate that students pass at the end of 5th grade.
 Students master the basic functions of a computer.
 They are trained in word-processing, creating and editing digital documents and sending and receiving messages.
 They learn how to research on-line by identifying and sorting information.
 Information and communication technology is used in most areas of teaching.

-This subject leads students to reflect on the concrete problems of school life and how they can take part in the decisions made pertaining to school rules.
+Armed with the skills they have acquired during the Cycle 2, the students are lead to reflect on the concrete problems of school life and how they can take part in the decisions made pertaining to school rules.
 Also, in the study of History and Geography, Civic Education allows students to identify and understand the importance of values, of founding texts, and of symbols of the United States, the French Republic and European Union.